 Parents / Graduate Students wishing to apply for a Direct PLUS Loan should click on the link below and sign in to complete the online application.

 - Upon determination of credit approval, the parent borrower / graduate student will be notified that he/she must complete a master promissory note at:

 - Direct PLUS MPN

 - While the loan may be added to the student’s award letter before these requirements are completed, JWU will be unable to pay the loan until completion of the MPN and any other paperwork the student may receive from the Department of Education.
 This may result in a balance on the student’s account.

 Most scholarships offered by John Wesley University require an application and are not applied to the student’s account until the summer.
 The Scholarship Application and information regarding the various opportunities is available on the Scholarships webpage.

 If a student is receiving a scholarship from an outside donor, the donor must submit an award notification on letterhead to the university with the details of the award.

 Federal Work Study

 John Wesley University provides some opportunities for students to work on campus and earn extra money to pay for personal expenses throughout the year.
 Students will receive a paycheck every month.
-Federal Work Study (FWS) eligibility is determined by completing the 2017-2018 FAFSA.
+Federal Work Study (FWS) eligibility is determined by the student’s unmet need after completing the FAFSA.
 FWS may be applied for at the beginning of each semester.
 Because funding is based on hours worked during the semester, this is not an option to cover the direct costs due at the beginning of the semester.
 Here is some more information regarding Federal Work Study.

 College Savings is any money saved by the student and/or parent to help cover the cost of college.
 Here is some information about saving for college and college savings plans.